Chaitalykundu/Git-and-GitHub-Action/02-Git/Question.md

 2. Which is consider as change point
 3. Is it necessary to pass a commit message
 4. Which command automatically stage every changed
+5. What is Git snapshot
+6. How do Git Snapshots Work

+&nbsp;

+&nbsp;

+# Atomic Commit

+1. What is Atomic Commit
+2. Why do we Use Atomic Commits

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 &nbsp;